sparcopen/open-research-doathon/REPRODUCIBLE_OPEN_DATA_RESOURCES.md

 https://medium.com/airbnb-engineering/caravel-airbnb-s-data-exploration-platform-15a72aa610e5#.xm99tzjc4
 Try it out: http://airbnb.io/superset/installation.html

-**The Whole Tale**
-*"Whole Tale will enable researchers to examine, transform, and then seamlessly republish research data that was used in an article.
-As a result, these "living articles"enable new discovery by allowing researchers to construct representations and syntheses of data."*
-Whole Tale is in its early stages; would you be interested to contribute?
-Explore http://wholetale.org/

 ####Maintaining analysis scripts:
 Warning: codespeak alert.
 If you're new to this, ask!
 An essential part of ensuring your reproducible notebook persists is good dependency management.